Caio Ramalho

-Caio Ramalho Leite (born 21 January 2007) is a Brazilian professional footballer who plays as a defender for MLS Next Pro club New York Red Bulls II, on loan from Sfera FC.
+Caio Ramalho Leite (born 21 January 2007) is a Brazilian professional footballer who plays as a defender.

 Career

 Early career

 Caio Ramalho began his youth career with Sfera Futebol Clube, playing for the under-17 and under-20 sides.
 His play with Sfera caught the attention of Italian Serie A side Torino FC, which he joined on loan and featured for Torino's U-18s in the 2024 Torneo di Viareggio, where the team advanced to the quarterfinals of the competition.
 Leite logged two starts for a total of 170 minutes played, including a start in their 3–0 win over Lucchese Primavera U-19s in the quarterfinals.

 Upon returning to Brazil, he played with Sfera's U-20s in the 2024 Copa São Paulo de Futebol Junior, where he made five appearances, logging a total of 423 minutes played.
 He made his debut with the club on 4 January 2024, in a 1–0 win over Botafogo SP U-20.